tldr-pages/tldr/pages/linux/arecord.md

 `arecord -vv --format=cd --duration={{10}} {{path/to/file.wav}}`

-- Record a snippet and save it as mp3 (finish with Ctrl-C when done):
+- Record a snippet and save it as an MP3 (finish with Ctrl-C when done):

 `arecord -vv --format=cd --file-type raw | lame -r - {{path/to/file.mp3}}`